ExFAT: Features

-Windows XP requires update KB955704 to be installed, and Windows Vista requires its SP1 or SP2 be installed.
+Windows XP requires update KB955704 to be installed, and Windows Vista requires its SP1 installed.
 Windows Vista is unable to use exFAT drives for ReadyBoost.
 Windows 7 removes this limitation, enabling ReadyBoost caches larger than 4 GB.
-Windows 10 only allows formatting exFAT and NTFS on volumes sized larger than 32 GB with the default user interface, and FAT32 format is suggested for smaller volumes; command-line utilities don't accept quick format using FAT32 if volume is larger than 32 GB.
+Windows 10 only allows formatting exFAT and NTFS on non-removeable volumes sized larger than 32 GB with the default user interface, and FAT32 format is suggested for smaller volumes; command-line utilities don't accept quick format using FAT32 if volume is larger than 32 GB.

 The standard exFAT implementation is not journaled and only uses a single file allocation table and free-space map.
 FAT file systems instead used alternating tables, as this allowed recovery of the file system if the media was ejected during a write (which occurs frequently in practice with removable media).
 The optional TexFAT component adds support for additional backup tables and maps, but may not be supported.

 The exFAT format allows individual files larger than 4 GB, facilitating long continuous recording of HD video, which can exceed the 4 GB limit in less than an hour.
-Current digital cameras using FAT32 will break the video files into multiple segments of approximately 2 or 4 GB.
+Digital cameras using FAT32 will break the video files into multiple segments of approximately 2 or 4 GB.

 EFS supported in Windows 10 v1607 and Windows Server 2016 or later.